barharding/Pewlett-Hackard-Analysis/README.md

 GROUP BY ut.title
 ORDER BY COUNT(ut.title) DESC;
 ```
+This query uses the unique_titles table and groups the titles and counts how many retiring employees have that title.

 **_SQL Query # 4: Count the number of titles (roles) retiring_**
 ```sql
 SELECT DISTINCT ON (e.emp_no) e.emp_no,